basicallydan/danhough.com/_posts/2014-03-14-a-simple-game-loop.markdown

 So far I've used it in two instances.
 I [put it into SkiFree](https://github.com/basicallydan/skifree.js/blob/master/js/lib/game.js), and [recreated XKCD's Frequency comic using it](http://basicallydan.github.io/eventedloop/xkcd-example/).

 [Give it a go](https://github.com/basicallydan/eventedloop), and please fork and improve it if you think you spot something you can improve on, or perhaps [raise an issue](https://github.com/basicallydan/eventedloop/issues).

+Thank you [Zuzanna Pasierbinska-Wilson](https://twitter.com/fattypontoonski) and [Jon Finerty](https://twitter.com/jonfinerty) for proofreading this post and suggesting some great edits.